Geltrude Comensoli: Biography

 Comensoli left her family in 1862 and joined the convent of the Sisters of Charity, founded by St. Bartolomea Capitanio in Lovere, Bergamo.
 She became seriously ill and was released from the Institute.

 After her recovery, she left her village due to the financial situation of her family and entered into domestic service, first with G. B. Rota, parish priest of Chiari, who a few years later was to become the Bishop of Lodi.
 Later she worked for the Countess Fé-Vitali.

 On the Feast of Corpus Christi of 1878, with the permission of her confessor, she made a vow of chastity.
 Without neglecting her duties as a domestic servant, Caterina decided to educate the children of San Gervasio, Bergamo, guiding them towards an honest life of Christian and social virtues.

-By means of assiduous prayer, mortification, an intense interior life, and the practice of the deeds of charity, Comensoli prepared herself for a religious life.
 Freed from family responsibilities after her parents’ death, the young woman sought a way to live a religious life.

 Comensoli opened her heart to the Bishop of Bergamo, Pietro Luigi Speranza, who was, at that time, in Bienno as a guest of the Fé-Vitali's.
 He encouraged her.
 In 1880, while in Rome with the Fé-Vitali's, Comensoli succeeded in speaking with Pope Leo XIII about her plans to establish a religious institute devoted to the adoration of the Eucharist.
 The Pope suggested she include the education of young female factory workers as well.

 Supported by the new Bishop of Bergamo, Gaetano Guindani, and by her "Father and Superior", Francesco Spinelli, on December 15, 1882, Comensoli, together with two of her friends, began the Congregation of the Sacramentine Sisters of Bergamo.
-On December 15, 1884.
 She took the name of Sister Geltrude of the Blessed Sacrament.
 When innumerable difficulties had been overcome, Bishop Rota, with a decree of September 8, 1891, gave canonical recognition to the Institute.
-On March 28, 1892, Comensoli returned to Bergamo.
 On 1st November 1894 she opened a house of nuns in Castelnuovo Bocca d'Adda and in the same years in Lavagna, in the province of Lodi.

 Comensoli and her sisters, advised by the Bishop Guindani, abandoned their first location and took refuge in Lodi.
 The Bishop of Lodi, welcomed them and gave them a house in Lavagna di Comazzo, which temporarily became the Mother House of the Institute.